15 Cyber Security Myths Business Owners Should Leave Behind in 2019

 6. Our wi-fi has a strong password, so it’s secure

-Wi-fi passwords only limit the amount of people/devices who can use your internet.
+Wi-fi passwords only limit the number of people/devices who can use your internet.
 But once they get in, it still has the same risks as someone who uses the internet.

 7. I don’t need to “secure” my personal devices at work

-But this is one of the ways hackers actually get in a business.
+But this is one of the ways hackers actually get in the business.